dharmeshkakadia/truffle-hello-world/README.md

     ```
     truffle init
     ```
-2. Create a contract called HelloWorld.
-You can ad
+2. Create a contract called HelloWorld and add relevant contract code in `contracts/HelloWorld.sol`.
     ```
     truffle create contract HelloWorld
     ```
-3. Create a migration that will deploy `HelloWorld` contract.
+3. Create a deployment (aka migration) that will deploy `HelloWorld` contract and add relevant code in generated deploy file under `migrations` folder.
     ```
-    truffle create migration deploy_hello_world
+    truffle create deploy deploy_hello_world
     ```
-4. Test it using `truffle develop` and type `migrate --reset`.
+4. Test it using `truffle develop` and type `deploy --reset`.
 The output would look something like:

     ```
     Connected to existing Truffle Develop session at http://127.0.0.1:9545/

-    truffle(develop)> migrate --reset
+    truffle(develop)> deploy --reset
     Using network 'develop'.

     Running migration: 1_initial_migration.js